doableware/djongo/docs/README.md

 Djongo connector for MongoDB ensures that you:

- * Reuse Django Models
+ * Reuse Django Models/ORM
+ * Work with the original Django variant
  * Future proof your code
  * Stop the immigrations
- * Work on the Real Django
  * Atomic SQL JOIN operations

 For a more detailed discussion on usage with Django check out [Integrating Django with MongoDB](/djongo/integrating-django-with-mongodb/)

+## Utilize MongoBD to its fullest

-## The Embedded Model
+### The Embedded Model

 SQL prevents the usage of embedded objects in your models without serialization. <b>Not anymore.</b> With mongoDB as your django backend, embed any other model into your parent model and save it as an [embedded document](https://docs.mongodb.com/manual/core/data-model-design/#data-modeling-embedding) into mongoDB